 The Commission has reviewed and modified the proposed project to conform with the visual resource protection policies of the Coastal Act.
-In order to assure that the applicant conforms with the project as submitted and conditioned by the Commission, to ensure that the Executive Director is notified of any changes to the project, and to ensure that the Commission reviews any changes to the project which may change the consistency of the project with the Chapter 3 policies of the Coastal Act, the Commission imposes Special Condition 9.
-Special Condition 9 requires the applicant to conform with the project as modified by the Commission and notifies the applicant that changes to the project may require an amendment or new permit from the Commission.
+In order to assure that the permittee conforms with the project as submitted and conditioned by the Commission, to ensure that the Executive Director is notified of any changes to the project, and to ensure that the Commission reviews any changes to the project which may change the consistency of the project with the Chapter 3 policies of the Coastal Act, the Commission imposes Special Condition 9.
+Special Condition 9 requires the permittee to conform with the project as modified by the Commission and notifies the permittee that changes to the project may require an amendment or new permit from the Commission.

-The proposed project would have adverse impacts upon the visual quality of scenic coastal areas when viewing the residential development from Gum Grove Park and the lowlands.
+The proposed project would have adverse impacts upon the visual quality of scenic coastal areas when viewing the residential development from Gum Grove Park, the lowlands, and from existing public trails located along the banks of the San Gabriel River.
 These visual impacts can be mitigated with vegetation and appropriate building materials and color schemes.
 In addition, the future heights of the buildings may be managed through the coastal development permit process.
 The Commission has imposed special conditions addressing these impacts.
 Therefore, as conditioned, the Commission finds the proposed project is consistent with Sections 30251 and 30253 of the Coastal Act.